Outlier detection in default logics: the tractability/intractability frontier: Introduction

 \section{Introduction}

-Detecting outliers is a premiere task in data mining.
-Although there is no universal definition of an outlier, it is usually referred to as an observation that appears to deviate markedly from the other observations or to be inconsistent with the remainder of the data \cite{Hawkins80}.
-Applications of outlier detection include fraud detection, intrusion detection, activity and network monitoring, detecting novelties in various contexts, and many others \cite{HodgeA04,ChandolaBK09}.

-Consider a rational agent acquiring information about the world stated in the form of a sets of facts.
-It is analogously relevant to recognize if some of these facts disagree with her own view of the world.
-Obviously such a view has to be encoded somehow using one of the several KR\&R formalisms defined and studied in the Artificial Intelligence literature.
-In particular, for such a formalism to be suitable to attack interesting KR problems it must be nonmonotonic so that it is possible to naturally exploit defeasible reasoning schemas.
-Among the nonmonotonic knowledge representation formalisms, Reiter's default logic \cite{Rei80} occupies a well-recognized role.
+Consider a rational agent acquiring information about the world, where such information is stated in the form of a sets of facts.
+In this setting, it is certainly relevant to recognize if some of these facts are \textit{outliers}, that is, facts that disagree with her own expectations of the behavior of the world.
+The normal behavior of the world could be encoded somehow using one of the several non-monotonic languages defined and studied in the Artificial Intelligence literature \citep{Win84,RussellN03,NeaJ12}.
+Among those, Reiter's default logic \citep{Rei80}, has unquestionably gained a much prominent role \citep{PooMG98,Min00}.

-In a recent paper \cite{ABP08} formally defined the outlier detection problem in the context of Reiter's default logic knowledge bases and studied some associated computational problems.
-Following \cite{ABP08}, this problem can be intuitively described as follows: \textit{outliers} are sets of observations that demonstrate some properties contrasting with those that can be logically ``justified'' according to the given knowledge base.
-Thus, along with outliers, their \textit{witnesses}, which are sets of observations encoding the unexpected properties associated with outliers, are singled out.
+In the paper \citep{ABP08}, we have formally defined the notion of outlier in the context of knowledge bases expressed in Reiter's default logic and studied some of the associated computational problems.
+Outliers can be intuitively described as sets of anomalous observations in that they feature some properties contrasting with those that can be logically ``justified'' according to the given knowledge base.
+Along with outliers, their \textit{witnesses} are to be singled out.
+Witnesses are sets of observations that encode the reason why the observations marked as outliers are identified as such.